“Utilizing conservation and education as stepping stones towards a future where humans live in harmony with wildlife.”

 In addition to these conservation efforts we run successful captive breeding and release programs throughout Zimbabwe, in an effort to augment dwindling wild populations.

-Lisa Hywood founded the Tikki Hywood Trust in 1994, as a, wildlife based, Non-Governmental Organization, in memory of her father, the late Tikki Hywood.
+Lisa Hywood founded the Tikki Hywood Foundation in 1994, as a, wildlife based, Non-Governmental Organization, in memory of her father, the late Tikki Hywood.
 Tikki was a man who always looked to the future with optimism.
-His generous and thoughtful nature, combined with a love of the wild and an ability to achieve results, has inspired the basic tenets of the Trust.
+His generous and thoughtful nature, combined with a love of the wild and an ability to achieve results, has inspired the basic tenets of the Foundation.
 Above all, he was a committed Zimbabwean who put the National interest ahead of personal and business considerations.
-This rarity of character and integrity are and will remain the driving force behind the Tikki Hywood Trust.
+This rarity of character and integrity are and will remain the driving force behind the Tikki Hywood Foundation.